fusionjs/fusion-react-async/README.md

   - `defer: boolean` - Optional.
 Defaults to `true`.
 If the component is deferred, skip the prepare step
   - `boundary: boolean` - Optional.
 Defaults to `false`.
 Stop traversing if the component is defer or boundary
   - `componentDidMount: boolean` - Optional.
 Defaults to `true`.
 On the browser, `sideEffect` is called when the component is mounted.
   - `componentWillReceiveProps: boolean` - Optional.
-Defaults to `true`.
+Defaults to `false`.
 On the browser, `sideEffect` is called again whenever the component receive props.
   - `forceUpdate: boolean` - Optional.
 Defaults to `false`.
   - `contextTypes: Object` - Optional.
 Custom React context types to add to the prepared component.
 - `hoc: (Component: React.Component) => React.Component` - A higher-order component that returns a component that awaits for async side effects before rendering